n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.helpscout.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: Help Scout
+title: Help Scout node documentation
 description: Documentation for the Help Scout node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 contentType: integration
 ---

-# Help Scout
+# Help Scout node

 Use the Help Scout node to automate work in Help Scout, and integrate Help Scout with other applications. n8n has built-in support for a wide range of Help Scout features, including creating, updating, deleting, and getting conversations, and customers.